 - intercultural: the organization and teaching methods of this graduate course echo some of the unique aspects of Switzerland: multiculturalism, multilingualism, and federalism.
 An approach which is attentive to cultural differences, the choice of teaching languages, and the different origins of the students: all these factors together underpin the acquisition of intercultural skills and enrich the students' language proficiency - crucial prerequisites for future professionals in this field.

-PMP is a two-year (four-semester) full-time Master programme: three semesters of courses and one devoted to the preparation of the thesis.
+PMP is a two-year (four-semester) full-time Master programme: three semesters of courses and one devoted to preparing the thesis.
 Teaching is divided into three blocks for a total of 120 ECTS: core courses (60 ECTS), specialisation (30 ECTS) and research thesis (30 ECTS) or a combination of internship (10 ECTS) and thesis (20 ECTS).
-The first year will be devoted to core courses - mainly taught in Italian but also in English - covering the following areas: politics, public management, law, public economics, and research methods.
-In the second year, students may personalise their syllabus depending on their interests, academic curriculum and professional aspirations; in fact, in the third semester, they will choose one of the specializations, while in the fourth they will work on their thesis.
+The first year will be devoted to core courses - mainly taught in Italian but also English - covering the following areas: politics, public management, law, public economics, and research methods.
+In the second year, students may personalise their syllabus depending on their interests, academic curriculum and professional aspirations;, in the third semester, they will choose one of the specializations, while in the fourth, they will work on their thesis.

 After the first year of the Programme, students are expected to choose a specialisation.
 The SPAN partner universities (USI, UNIL, UNIBE) offer several specialisation programmes.
 Master PMP students are encouraged to take advantage of the inter-university PMP mobility facilitation, granting them guaranteed access to the respective specialisation programmes.